 The key issue for healthcare providers today is cash.
 Insurance payers may only pay a portion of their healthcare claims at a time, leaving the provider with a long matching and posting process before it sees any cash in the bank.

-Chuck Corbin discusses this “reconciliation and financial nightmare,” and explains how a single BPO provider can speed this payment process and save money.
+Chuck Corbin discusses this “reconciliation and financial nightmare,” and explains how a single BPO company can speed this payment process and save money.